foolscapcon/foolscap-newsletter/_emails/2018-10-07-changes-for-foolscap-2019.md

 ### Friday Bring Your Own Music!

 We also really enjoyed last year’s music party, and we’d like to do it again.
-Please be on the lookout for songs to bring to our Bring Your Own Music even on Friday night.
+Please be on the lookout for songs to bring to our BYOM event on Friday night.
 We’ll provide some snacks and you bring the tunes.

 ### Book Your Room!